rashmibhaskar/connect-four-game/README.md

 - Play a game of Connect Four against another human player (alternating turns on the same computer)
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page
+- Includes audio for better User Experience
+- Has timer functionality

 ## Currently working on:
 - Play against the computer